So, exactly what is the Vatican?

 Pope Francis said he thought this was more than he needed, so he resides instead in Casa Santa Marta, another building in Vatican City, just behind Saint Peter’s Basilica.

-Vatican City contains various religious and cultural sites but also some facilities that are essential for daily life – there are local churches, a grocery, a pharmacy, a post office, a press office, a radio station, banks, and condo buildings, many of which are assigned to the Swiss Guards and their families.
+Vatican City contains various religious and cultural sites of the Catholic Church but also some facilities that are essential for daily life – there are local churches, a grocery, a pharmacy, a post office, a press office, a radio station, banks, and condo buildings, many of which are assigned to the Swiss Guards and their families.

 You cannot visit any of these if you are not a resident of Vatican City.